sibvisions/reactUI.styleexample/src/readme-files/css-variables/themes/README.md

-std-fadeout-left | The left value of the absolute positioned fadeout-div std-menu-header-padding | The padding of a standard-menu's header item (defines the gap between header items) std-menu-item-padding | The padding of a standard-menu's menu-item (defines the gap between header items)
+std-fadeout-left | The left value of the absolute positioned fadeout-div std-menu-header-padding | The padding of a standard-menu's header item (defines the gap between header items) std-menu-item-padding | The padding of a standard-menu's menu-item (defines the gap between header items) menuicon-size | The size of the menuicon (also for corporation menu)

 ## Corporation-Menu Variables
 Variable | Description